We’re all looking for more ways to save money. My guess is, you’re probably 1 of 3 people:

 When your tires are deflated, it takes your car a bit more effort to get from place to place.
 If you want to improve your gas mileage by 3%, then keep your tires inflated to the proper PSI.
 Check your tire pressure regularly and make sure they are topped off.

 One of our best purchases last year was a portable tire pump.
 They’re cheap and you’ll be thanking me next time your tires go flat.

 128. Find a Cash Only Mechanic

-Car repairs can run up some serious costs.
-An easy way to save some money is to find a cash-only mechanic for the repairs that are out of your league..
+Car repairs can run up some serious additional cost.
+An easy way to save enough money is to find a cash-only mechanic for the repairs that are out of your league..
 Buying the parts at cost and paying our mechanic for labor saves us on the mark-ups.

 129. Get a Bike / Walk